 ALL dogs who do NOT meet these requirements MUST enter through a CDC-approved Animal Care Facility and your reservation type will fall into one of two categories depending on your dog(s) available Rabies Titer Test status.
-The requirements for reservations for these two categories are outlined below.

-A dog who was vaccinated outside of the U.S., but who has a valid Rabies Titer, must enter the U.S. through a port with a CDC-approved ACF and be examined by a USDA-accredited veterinarian and receive an updated Rabies vaccination, but is not necessarily required to quarantine for a full 28 days.
+A dog who was vaccinated outside of the U.S., but who has a valid Rabies Titer, must enter the U.S. through a port with a CDC-registered ACF and be examined by a USDA-accredited veterinarian and receive an updated Rabies vaccination, but is not necessarily required to quarantine for a full 28 days.

 Requirements for a reservation for a dog who has a valid Rabies Titer: